 Although not directly linked to the Republic of New Africa (RNA), his name and his church were often spoken in the same breath as the RNA.
 This organization was founded in Detroit in 1969 by militant African-Americans who demanded that blacks be given control of five states—South Carolina, Georgia, Alabama, Mississippi and Louisiana—and be paid 400 billion dollars by the federal government in reparations for slavery.
 Many observers interpreted the rhetoric of this organization as suggesting that the RNA would advocate the use of force to get their demands if peaceful strategies did not succeed in their quest for reparations and for five southern states.
 The FBI and other federal agencies targeted the leaders of RNA and arrested some of them.

-It is interesting to note that the Shrine of the Black Madonna is located on Linwood just west of Grand Boulevard.
+It is interesting to note that the Shrine of the Black Madonna is located on Linwood just north of Grand Boulevard.
 Just a few blocks down Linwood, you will find the Sacred Heart Seminary—the Catholic seminary for Michigan.
 An impressive and very visible statue of Christ stands on the campus of that seminary.
 During the racial violence of July, 1967, someone painted the statue to show Christ as an African.
 When you drive by the corner of Linwood and Chicago today, you will see Christ depicted as black.

 Architect for church: Unknown to me

 Date of construction: About 1925, I think

 Use in 2009: Church

 Website for the denomination that includes the Shrine of the Black Madonna Church: www.shrinebookstore.com/

 City of Detroit Designated Historic District: Not listed